techcto/quickstart-solodev-eks/pages/deploy-solodev-eks.md

-# Launch Solodev EKS for Kubernetes via CloudFormation
+# Launch Solodev Kubernetes for EKS

 ## Step 1: Subscribe on the AWS Marketplace
 Before launching one of our products, you'll first need to subscribe to Solodev on the <a href="https://aws.amazon.com/marketplace/pp/B07XV951M6">AWS Marketplace.</a> Click the button below to get started: